 Material.
 Fountains typically come in materials like stainless steel, plastic, or porcelain.
-While one is not necessarily better than the other, steel and porcelain tend to be easier to clean than plastic.
-The plastic fountain options are likely a little better for a lower budget.
+While one isn’t necessarily better than the others, steel and porcelain tend to be easier to clean than plastic.
+Plastic fountain options tend to be more affordable, though.

 How to clean your cat’s water fountain, in steps